-Adrenaline kick seekers – A free-fall from the river Garry bridge in Killicrankie, 3 miles from Pitlochry is a thrill.
+A free-fall from the river Garry bridge in Killicrankie, 3 miles from Pitlochry is a thrill.
 Do a spiderman jump (one can wear her favourite character’s costume for the jump), or tandem jump with a partner to share the adrenaline rush, or jump in the night.
-For single parents travelling with kid, the bungee team can provide childcare (on request) till the time your jump is over.
 It costs £75 per person per jump and a discounted second jump by the same person on the same day at £30 or a package of multiple activities.
 The jump photos, videos cost additionally.
-Quad biking, rafting on river Tay and river Tummel, clay pigeon shooting, Bungee Swing,(Planned to start in June 2017), etc. The other location is popular Titan Crane bungeejump in Clydebank, Glasgow.
+Quad biking, Clay pigeon shooting, rafting on river Tay and river Tummel, bungee swing (planned to start in June 2017) are some other activities to enjoy.
+The other popular location is Titan Crane bungeejump in Clydebank, Glasgow.
 More info –https://www.bungeejumpscotland.co.uk/

-Beauty, Love & Luck Seekers – Pitlochry is strikingly exquisite.
+Pitlochry is strikingly exquisite.
 Enjoy being an ogler to spectacular panoramas all around.
-We got a colourful lock from hardware shop near Pitlochry visitor centre, engraved our names and wish with engraving machine, locked it on the bridge near Recreation ground and tossed away the key in the river Tummel.
 Looking at the bridge view, it can be called “Lovelock Bridge”.
-Or get entranced by the splendid landscapes while cruising on river with Loch Tay Safaris at a cost of £30 per person and £20 for child.
-Families get a discounted rate.
+Or get entranced by the splendid landscapes while cruising on river with Loch Tay Safaris.

-Scotch Whisky Seekers – Blair Athol Distillery & Edradour Distillery can be captivating for whisky lovers.
+Blair Athol Distillery & Edradour Distillery can be captivating for whisky lovers.
 Blair Athol Distillery is one of the oldest distilleries in Scotland working since 1798.
-Edradour Distillery is Scotland’s last distillery to produce a hand-crafted malt by methods used in long past.
-A whisky tasting tour is what one need to enjoy and describe the aromas or flavours.
-I don’t drink hard but have heard other visitors relishing the taste.